straybro/yoshi/website/versioned_docs/version-4.x/editor-flow/runtime-api/yoshi-flow-editor-runtime.md

 ## `translate`
 It's a HOC from `react-i18next` that allows using translations for `Widget` and `Settings` components.

-All translations should be located under `assets/locales/messages_:LANGUAGE.json`.
+All translations should be located under `assets/locales/messages_:LANGUAGE.json` by default.
+If you want to change the prefix of translations file name, set `prefix` field to `.application.json`'s translations object.

 ⚠️ You should not use `I18NextProvider`.
 Editor flow already provides needed context based on website's language.